 Section 2: Affiliates

-Affiliates may participate in Society activities, as provided by the IEEE Bylaws, and are subject to the applicable IEEE rules and regulations and any additional limitations imposed by the Society Bylaws.
+Affiliates may participate in Society activities, as provided by the IEEE Bylaws and TAB Operations Manual, and are subject to the applicable IEEE rules and regulations and any privileges defined by the Society Bylaws.

 Article IV – Governance